alberthaff/ngx-papaparse/docs/index.md

 }
 ```
 This is necessary because the underlying library, Papa Parse, is a CommonJS dependency.

-Please refer to the the [Angular Documentation](https://angular.io/guide/build#configuring-commonjs-dependencies).
+Please refer to the [Angular Documentation](https://angular.io/guide/build#configuring-commonjs-dependencies) for more information.

 # Parsing CSV
 The `papa.parse()` function can either parse synchronously: